ALDI010403/undangan-api/README.md

 I'm very open to those of you who want to contribute to Kamu framework!

-## Security Vulnerabilities

-If you find a security vulnerability in this Kamu, please email DKL via [dewanakretarta29@gmail.com](mailto:dewanakretarta29@gmail.com).

 ## License

 Kamu framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).